 Flights to St Malo

 Flying to St Malo is far quicker than getting the crossing but arguably a lot less fun.
 Ryanair flies from London to St Malo from £33 and it only takes about 1 hour 20 minutes.
+I always use Skyscanner to book my flights as it’s super easy to find the cheapest deal through them.

 Where to stay in St Malo